fritz-io/fritz-io.github.io/_pages/index.md

 <p style="text-align: justify; line-height: 1.6;">

-I am a mathematician specializing in <strong>numerical analysis and partial differential equations (PDEs)</strong>, with a strong focus on <strong>engineering applications and computational biophysics</strong>.
-My research bridges <strong>mathematical theory, advanced numerical algorithms, and high-performance computing</strong> to develop <strong>predictive simulation tools</strong> for multiphysics systems.
-Currently, I am a project leader in the <em>Computational Methods for PDEs</em> group at the
+I am a mathematician working in <strong>numerical analysis and partial differential equations (PDEs)</strong>, with a focus on <strong>engineering applications and computational biophysics</strong>.
+My work connects <strong>mathematical analysis, numerical algorithms, and high-performance computing</strong> to build <strong>predictive simulation tools</strong> for multiphysics systems.
+I am currently a postdoctoral researcher in the <em>Computational Methods for PDEs</em> group at the
 <a href="https://www.oeaw.ac.at/ricam/">Johann Radon Institute for Computational and Applied Mathematics (RICAM)</a>.
 I obtained my PhD at the Technical University of Munich under the supervision of
 <a href="https://www.math.cit.tum.de/math/forschung/gruppen/numerical-analysis/">Prof. Barbara Wohlmuth</a>.
 </p>